 Ruddock Park, Coral Heath Avenue, Westleigh

 This is one of our favourites.
 There’s a big circle path right next to a pirate ship play area.
-There are also toilets and plenty of places for carers to sit and watch little ones.
+There are also toilets and plenty of places for adults to sit and watch little ones.

 Reynolds Park, Chanel St, Toongabbie